-I am currently a course leader for Digital Marketing Strategy, for Emeritus Institute of Management.
+I am currently a course leader for Digital Marketing Strategies programs for Columbia Business School, Kellogg School of Management and National University of Singapore via their partnerships with Emeritus Institute of Management.

 I taught at the University of Delaware from 1992 – 2014 (with a couple of breaks).
 I taught undergraduate marketing students for the most part, but also taught 2 MBA electives.
 My core focus has been how technology has impacted marketing, teaching Digital Marketing (under a variety of names) for 17 years.
 I have also taught Introduction to Marketing, Retail and Channels, and Advertising Strategy (MBAs).